SriDharan24/-100DaysOfCode/Log.md

 Today's Progress: Done a Hangman Program using  python

 Thoughts: Picks a random word (from a list or file),Shows “_” for unguessed letters,Tracks guessed letters and remaining lives,Ends when the word is guessed or lives run out

+Day-11: August 3, 2025

+Today's Progress: Done a Simple Calculator Program using  python.

+Thoughts: I don't have any time todau, So,I did a simple Program not to lose the streak.